 Nowadays, to secure our data is essential.
 Actually, measures at the same time technical and, organizational, have to be bet ready to arrest any possible risk.

-Who is concerned?
+Who is subjected?

-Risk, a discriminating criterion
+A risk, a discriminating criterion

-Determine the risk
+Assess the risk

 - Whether they are automated or not

 Although this stage may seems tedious, it is no less essential.
 Indeed, you will be able to make an inventory of your data.
 Thus, you protect your data by category which, in fine, will make you save time!

 To assess the risk and its intensity, the supervisory authority recommends that you check 5 points:

 - The potential affects on the individuals’ rights and freedoms in case of:

 - Unwanted / unauthorized modification of the data